-In reality, our individual longevity has much more to do with perception than statistics.
-We are all aware of how a month (or a year) can seem to zip by in a flash, and conversely how a week or two of the right kind of activity can feel like it lasted for years.
-Especially as we grow old, we might look back and consider the way in which we’ve spent our lives.
-It’s doubtful that we’ll spend much time counting our birthdays.
-More likely is that we’ll think about the things we’ll remember having done.
+In my view, our subjective sense of longevity has much more to do with richness of memory than with candles on a cake.
+We are all aware of how a month (or a year) can seem to zip by in a flash, and how, conversely, a week or two of the right kind of activity can feel like it lasted for months (or years).

 If nothing else, though, I hope I’ve convinced you that travelling by bicycle will, in a very real way, extend your life.